• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Moroccan-inspired harissa lamb chili with couscous is a perfect blend of spiced ground lamb, carrots, golden raisins, tomatoes, chickpeas, and couscous.
+This Moroccan lamb chili recipe is a perfect blend of spiced ground lamb, carrots, golden raisins, tomatoes, chickpeas, and couscous.
 This "one-steamer" meal is made by preparing the lamb chili on the bottom of the steamer and the couscous on the steamer tray on top.
 What you end up with are a twice steamed infused fluffy couscous and a hearty flavorful harissa chili.

-This is not a Moroccan recipe, but a fusion of Moroccan-inspired flavors blended with American-style chili.
-What I'm saying is, this isn't authentic but it tastes damn delicious.
+This is not a Moroccan recipe but a fusion of Moroccan-inspired flavors blended with American-style chili.
+This isn't authentic, but it tastes dang delicious.
+For another delicious chili recipe, check out this one-pot turkey chili.

 What I Love About This Recipe

-I love using different spices and flavors in my kitchen, and this harissa lamb chili does not disappoint.
-This recipe reheats well, so it's a great meal to batch prepare for weeknight dinners or lunches.
+I love using different spices and flavors in my kitchen, and this harissa Moroccan lamb chili does not disappoint.
+This one-pot dish reheats well, so it's a great meal to batch prepare for weeknight dinners or lunches.
 My favorite part of this lamb chili is the golden raisins, so try not to leave them out!
-There are several steps to make this lamb chili with couscous, so I've detailed them step-by-step below in sequential order.
+Also, the prep time is relatively quick for this comforting meal.

 Ingredient Notes